*WHAT DO YOU THINK?

-4. NATURAL PERSON – Read 1 Corinthians 2:14.
+4. WITHOUT CHRIST (Not Spiritual) – Read 1 Corinthians 2:14.
 How does this verse describe people who don’t have God’s Spirit?

-5. SPIRITUAL PERSON – Read 1 Corinthians 2:15-16.
+5. BELIEVER (Spiritual) – Read 1 Corinthians 2:15–16.
 How do these verses describe people who have God’s Spirit “on the throne” of their lives, filling, controlling, and empowering them?

-6. WORLDLY PERSON – Read 1 Corinthians 3:1-3.
-How do these verses describe worldly people who have God’s Spirit but remain “on the throne” of their lives?
+6. WORLDLY CHRISTIAN (Infant in Christ) – Read 1 Corinthians 3:1–3.
+How do these verses describe worldly people who have God’s Spirit, but remain “on the throne” of their lives?

-7. As you consider the 3 people described in 1 Corinthians 2:14-3:3, which one best describes you and why? (see the picture below)
+7. As you consider the three people described in 1 Corinthians 2:14–3:3, which one best describes you and why? (see the picture below)

 8. Which kind of person would you like to be and why?

-10. Think of a difficult situation you’re facing right now.
-How could God’s Spirit help you deal with it?
+10. How could God’s Spirit help you deal with a sin you keep struggling with?
 Pray as a group or in pairs for those situations.